miron-khoruzhenko/miron-khoruzhenko/README.md

 ---

-- 🔭 I’m currently working in Sigma Aeronautics
+- 🔭 I’m currently working in Orinium
-- 👯 I’m looking to collaborate on Frontend Dev.
+- 👯 I’m looking to collaborate on Fullstack Dev.
-- 🌱 I’m currently learning Computer Vision and Web Dev.
+- 🌱 I’m currently learning Embedded Systems, Autonomous Vehicles and Web Dev.
 - ⚡ Fun fact: I have never discharged the kinescope.
 Just like you...